 A proposal to change the entire competition law legislation has been pending for a long time before Turkey's Grand National Assembly.
 If enacted, the proposal will bring about significant amendments to Law No. 4054, such as the introduction of de minimis exceptions.
-It is still uncertain, however, when the relevant proposal will be on the Grand National Assembly's agenda.
-In his message for 2012, the President of the Competition Board, Professor Dr Nurettin Kaldirimci, wrote that:
+The proposal became a hot topic when the Turkish Parliament announced that the draft law containing the amendments had officially been added to the current drafts and proposals list.
+In a recent public message, the President of the Competition Board, Professor Dr Nurettin Kaldirimci, wrote that: